-Introduction to computer architecture and hardware; underlying structures needed to accomplish tasks electronically; and hardware and software architecture components relative to memory management, I/O control, and processing capabilities.
-Prerequisite: PHY 201 and MTH 260, either of which may be taken concurrently.
+This course is an introduction to computer architecture and hardware, underlying structures needed to accomplish tasks electronically, and hardware and software architecture components relative to memory management, I/O control, and processing capabilities.
+Prerequisite: CSIT 220.

 LANS AND NETWORK ADMINISTRATION